West Virginia

 B. Licensing

-Until 2019, West Virginia had no general law regulating consideration of conviction in licensure, except a rule that that licensing authorities could not consider expunged convictions.
+Until 2019, West Virginia had no general law regulating consideration of conviction in licensure, except a rule that that licensing authorities could not consider pardoned convictions that had been expunged.
 W. Va Code § 5-1-16a(b).
 By HB118 specified licensed professions are subject to similar (though not identical) regulation.
 Covered occupations include therapists, psychologists, pharmacists, nursing home administrators, hearing aid dealers, podiatrists, social workers, real estate appraises, athlete agents.
 W. Va.
-Code § 30-1-24 addresses “Use of criminal records as disqualification of authorization to practice,” and provides that boards may not disqualify based on conviction “unless that conviction is for a crime that bears a rational nexus to the occupation requiring licensure.” §30-1-24(a).
+Code § 30-1-24 addresses “Use of criminal records as disqualification of authorization to practice,” and provides that boards may not disqualify based on conviction “unless that conviction is for a crime that bears a rational nexus to the occupation requiring licensure.” § 30-1-24(a).
 In addition, it prohibits the use of the term “moral turpitude”:

-§ 30-1-24 (b).
-Standards to determine “rational nexus” include seriousness of crime, passage of time and evidence of rehabilitation.
-It does not require the board to give reasons for denial, though it does permit a candidate who has been denied to reapply after 5 years (with violent and sexual crimes subject to a longer period of disqualification).
-It also provides for a preliminary determination within 60 days (but no cap on application fee as with other similar laws).
-Finally, it reenacts a number of specific licensing schemes that prohibit consideration of convictions within the past five years, deleting a provision requiring applicants to have “good moral character.”
+§ 30-1-24(b)(2).
+Standards to determine “rational nexus” include seriousness of crime, passage of time and evidence of rehabilitation. § 30-1-24(b)(1).
+It does not require the board to give reasons for denial, though it does permit a candidate who has been disqualified from licensure due to a criminal conviction to apply for initial licensure if a period of 5 years (with violent and sexual crimes subject to a longer period of disqualification) after the date of conviction or the date of release from incarceration, whichever is later, so long as no other convictions occurred during that time. § 30-1-24(b)(3).
+It also provides for a preliminary determination within 60 days (but no cap on application fee as with other similar laws). § 30-1-24(b)(4).
+Finally, HB118 reenacted a number of specific licensing schemes that prohibit consideration of convictions within the past five years, deleting a provision requiring applicants to have “good moral character.”
 However, the new law expressly does not apply to occupations regulated by the state medical board, physician assistants, osteopathic physicians and surgeons, private investigators, or security guards.

-In 2020, West Virginia followed its 2019 enactment by extending substantially identical standards to a variety of licenses, including those issued by the Fire Marshal (HR4352) and by the Motor Vehicle Administration (dealers and wreckers), Agriculture Department (horse and dog racing), Lottery Commission, real estate, insurance, and authorized gaming (HR4353):
+In 2020, West Virginia followed its 2019 enactment by extending substantially identical standards to a variety of additional licenses, including those issued by the Fire Marshal (HR4352) and by the Motor Vehicle Administration (dealers and wreckers), Agriculture Department (horse and dog racing), Lottery Commission, real estate, insurance, and authorized gaming (HR4353):

-• The crime must bear a “rational nexus” to the licensed activity, as determined by specified factors;
+- The crime must bear a “rational nexus” to the licensed activity, as determined by specified factors;

-• an individual with a disqualifying conviction may apply for initial licensure five years from the date of conviction or the date of release from incarceration, whichever is later, if no intervening crime and if the crime not violent or sexual;
+- An individual with a disqualifying conviction may apply for initial licensure five years from the date of conviction or the date of release from incarceration, whichever is later, if no intervening crime and if the crime not violent or sexual;

-• preliminary determination as to likely disqualification within 60 days, and a fee to recoup costs.
+- Preliminary determination as to likely disqualification within 60 days, and a fee to recoup costs.

 “Society must be protected from law violators, and their punishment must be just–commensurate with the seriousness of the offense.
 But the state does not punish malefactors in vengeance.
 She does not entertain against them throughout the years a spirit of vindictiveness, nor is the state relentless or unforgiving.
 It is the anxious desire of the state that those of her citizens who have transgressed her laws, suffered convictions, and paid the penalty of the law, shall profit from their unfortunate experience and thereafter make of themselves good citizens by leading lives of uprightness and usefulness.
 Society is interested in such result, and not in placing forever the brand of iniquity upon the forehead of one who in the frailty of humanity has departed from the narrow path.
 Conscientious trial judges, in imposing sentences upon convicted men, seek to impress upon them these truths.
 It by no means follows from the fact that the Constitution precludes ex-convicts from serving in the legislature and inhibits persons convicted of giving or receiving bribes from thereafter holding office that a felony conviction, other than for bribery, forever disqualifies the convicted person from holding any office of public trust.”

-2. Before passage of this law in 2013, a governor’s pardon had been held not to restore firearms rights, but merely to trigger eligibility for restoration under § 61-7-7(c).
+- Before passage of this provision in 2013, a governor’s pardon had been held not to restore firearm rights, but merely to trigger eligibility for judicial restoration under the authority now codified at § 61-7-7(f).
 Perito v.
 County of Brooke, 215 W.Va.
 178, 597 S.E.2d 311 (W. Va.
 2004).